-In reflecting upon recent EOS client conversations, it became crystal clear that one benefit of our work is the self-awareness gained by leaders.
+In reflecting upon recent client conversations, it became crystal clear that one benefit of our work is the self-awareness gained by leaders.
 This is especially important to organizations that have strong Visionary/Integrator partnerships, as by definition, these roles require different instincts and skill sets.

 If you follow the blog closely, you know that we recently highlighted the Visionary.
 This month, we will switch our attention towards the Integrator in an effort to further understand this role.

 What is an Integrator?

 According to the blog, an integrator “is the glue for the organization, holds everything together, beats the drum (provides cadence), is accountable for the P&L results, executes the business plan, holds the Leadership Team accountable, and is the steady force in the organization.”

 Essentially, the integrator is the driving force of the day to day operation.

 With this in mind, it’s important for integrators to identify and understand the true talents and instincts of their teams; ultimately leading their teams from a position of self/team awareness.

 The Harvard Business Review presents the most desirable qualities of a transformational leader, which has been shown to improve business quality and success.
 These qualities should be understand and invested upon by today’s leaders; especially today’s Integrators.

 They change the business' culture to engage employees.

 They relay powerful narratives that envision the future of the business.